Moral Dilemma: Can AI Solve Ethical Issues?

 If these factors aren’t accounted for, it allows people to shirk responsibility for poor decisions and blame them on inadequately programmed AI, even though it was deliberately used.
 There are already real examples of this.
 Hilke Schnellmann explains, for example, that AI used to automate candidate screenings in hiring processes can indeed be a barrier between an individual and their dream job due to various discriminatory biases.
 For a cutting-edge technology, this is ironically conservative, but the blame also lies with the users.

-This brings us to the crux of the problem and to Dr. Tom Williams’ final answer: Generative AI, in particular, is one of the most powerful technologies we have created so far—and ideally, it’s a technology we should democratize and apply egalitarianly to achieve something truly beneficial.
+This brings us to the crux of the problem and to Dr. Tom Williams’ final answer: Generative AI, in particular, is one of the most powerful technologies we have created so far—and ideally, it’s a technology we should democratise and apply egalitarianly to achieve something truly beneficial.
 As Spider-Man famously said (a comparison Williams himself uses): “With great power comes great responsibility”—and of course, we want a moral AI accordingly.
 For this, though, we need to step back, before the coding, before the responsibility, back to the question of whether and how this technology should be integrated into a larger system.

 Even if an AI could solve ethical problems, it may merely allow us to shirk the responsibility we don’t wish to bear.
 Perhaps, therefore, an AI shouldn’t be deciding on such problem solutions.
 Ethical norms are, after all, not fixed and do not adhere to absolutism.
 So, can AI solve ethical dilemmas?
 Yes, but no better than we can—and only as a way of avoiding making such decisions ourselves.
 But that doesn’t mean it can’t be used at all!
 The question of a moral AI should not be misinterpreted as a problem-solver but rather as a prerequisite for an egalitarian use of the technology.